California Transparency in Supply Chains Act

 Bayer supports the United Nations’ Universal Declaration of Human Rights and a number of globally recognized declarations for multinational enterprises.
 As a founding member of the United Nations Global Compact (UNGC) initiative, Bayer undertakes various measures to implement the 10 universally recognized principles in the areas of human rights, labor standards, environmental protection and anti-corruption throughout the organization when shaping business processes and strategies.

 Bayer has combined all of its fundamental sustainability standards and requirements for its suppliers in a Supplier Code of Conduct.
-This code of conduct comprises the areas of ethics, labor, health, safety, environment, and quality as well as related management systems.
+Since the beginning of 2019, this new joint code of conduct also applies to the acquired agriculture business.
+This code of conduct comprises the areas of ethics, people & labor, health, safety & environment, quality as well as related governance & management systems.
 Our Supplier Code of Conduct emphasizes international labor and human rights standards such as the principles of the UNGC and the International Labour Organization’s (ILO) eight core labor standards.
-Suppliers are expected to protect the human rights of their employees and to treat them with dignity and respect.
+Suppliers are expected to respect the human rights of their employees and to treat them with dignity and respect.
 Supplier employees shall have the right to freely choose employment, the right to associate freely and join or be represented by worker councils or labor unions on a voluntary basis, and the right to bargain collectively as they choose.
 Workers also have the right to a workplace free of harassment and unlawful discrimination.

 In order to successfully address the diverse challenges of a sustainable supply chain and to leverage synergies together with other companies, we collaborate with the Pharmaceutical Supply Chain Initiative (PSCI) as well as with Together for Sustainability (TfS), an initiative co-founded by Bayer.
 In both initiatives, we focus on the standardization of sustainability aspects in the pharmaceutical and chemical industries in order to establish corresponding social, ethical and environmental practices among our suppliers.
 The exchange of supplier assessments and audits among member companies enables access to additional sustainability evaluations of suppliers who also work for Bayer.
 This minimizes the administrative burden for both suppliers and the member companies.